Jinsung-L/install-macos-high-sierra/README.md

 ## Retry installation in Recovery Mode
 Now everything is setup.
 Restart your mac to boot in Recovery Mode if you haven't yet.
 Retry reinstall macOS.
 It will work fine.
-After the reinstallation gets done, your system will get rebooted then it will continue the installation proccess.
+After the reinstallation gets done, your system will get rebooted then it will continue the installation process.

 If you see the same problem occuring at this step, check the log.
 Find out at which file you're stuck, download that file into your File server, close installer, restart installation again.